Scroll to navigation

 -v, --verbose

-Increase the information detail in the output.
+Increase the level of detail in the output.
+May be specified multiple times to further increase verbosity.

 EXAMPLES